wazuh/wazuh-agent/docs/dev/run-agent.md

 ## Enroll the Agent

 To allow the agent to successfully connect to a Wazuh server, it must first enroll with the server.
-This is done using the --enroll-agent option.
+This is done using the --enroll option.
 Ensure that the server is online and ready to accept enrollment requests before proceeding.

 ### Enrollment Command

 ```
 cd build/
-./wazuh-agent --enroll-agent --enroll-url https://localhost:55000 --user <username> --password <password> [--name <agent-name>]
+./wazuh-agent --enroll --enroll-url https://localhost:55000 --user <username> --password <password> [--name <agent-name>]
 ```

 Replace: